 We know that you never wanted to be in the situation you are facing now.
 Being charged with a felony can be scary, leaving you wondering what your options are.
 A felony charge can mean you are facing serious prison time, major fines, and a criminal record that will never disappear.

 Felony charges can completely alter your life.

-At the SMA Law Group, we want to help make sure you are treated fairly.
-When you need an felony charges attorney, we will work build a strong defense on your behalf so we can get you back to living your life.
+At the SMT Legal, we want to help make sure you are treated fairly.
+When you need a felony charges attorney, we will work build a strong defense on your behalf so we can get you back to living your life.

 Felony Charges Are Serious

 When we discuss felony convictions in Pennsylvania, we need to stress that these should not be taken lightly.
 Today, we want to review the possible levels of charges as well as the penalties.
 We are going to separate out homicide charges from other felonies because they have a different set of penalties.